How We Helped Hamill Galleries Reimagine The Art Gallery Website

 Rather than the slot machine in our original concept, we opted to replace it with a key piece of art from Bobbi’s collection: an antique carnival spinning wheel.

-After a short spin, the page then automatically redirects the user to a random art category with different pieces of art for the user to explore.
+After a short spin, the page automatically redirects the user to a random art category with different art pieces for the user to explore.

 Alternatively, we also designed a navigation menu that encourages users to explore different art pieces by selecting a category that interests them.

 The menu is divided into two main categories that have three clickable subcategories each.
-User can select between any of the subcategories:
+Users can select between any of the subcategories:

-When a user clicks on one of the subcategories, they are transported to a random piece of artwork to explore.
+When users click on one of the subcategories, they are transported to a random piece of artwork to explore.
 There’s also a gallery option beneath the random piece of art that makes it easy for users to browse more of the collection.